lrharris/ecosystem-representativeness-indicators/README.md

 #### CODE STRUCTURE AND NOTES

--   The code was written in short 'chapters' instead of a single long script.
-The scripts named .0\_...master... then source each of the chapters for a section (A, B, C, D).
-You can either run the master scripts, or each chapter.
-Note, though, that there are dependencies on objects and values calculated in previous scripts, so it's best to run them sequentially.
+-   The code was written in short 'chapters'.
+The scripts named .0\_...master... then source each of the chapters for a section (A, B, C, D, E) that - in turn - output a figure (or theme of figures) for the above paper.
+You can either run the master scripts, or each chapter in order.
+Note, though, that there are often dependencies on objects and values calculated in previous scripts, so it's best to run everything sequentially.

 -   The indicators originally used the term 'representivity', which was changed to 'representativeness' in the peer-review process (where both words mean the same thing but the latter term is more widely used).
 Although the figure legends and labels were updated to reflect this change, the original terminology is still in the code.

--   There are more computationally faster approaches for some analyses using raster-based methods, but given the size of some of the ecosystems types, we chose a vector-based approach, which is a bit longer to run but more spatially accurate.
+-   There are faster approaches for some analyses using raster-based methods, but given the small size of some of the ecosystems types, we chose a vector-based approach, which is a bit longer to run but more spatially accurate.

-#### SECTION A: Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness, Representativeness Index, and Condition-Adjusted Representativeness Index at a national scale
+#### SECTION A: Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness, Representativeness Index, and Condition-Adjusted Representativeness Index by country

 *This section includes the scripts to calculate the indicators described in Sections 2.2.1 and 2.2.2 of the paper , with outputs presented in Section 3.1.*